xinchen-ma/xinchen-ma.github.io/index.md

 Tracking apps face significant declines in downloads and revenue after Apple's App Tracking Transparency.
 In response, they adjust ad strategies, adopt alternative SDKs, and raise in-app prices.

+### Stablecoins on the Move: Mobile App Usage and Macro Stability

+with **Jiahong Shi**

+Publicly available data on crypto and stablecoin app usage can serve as a real-time indicator of macroeconomic stability across countries.

 ## Teaching {#teaching}

 ### LSE Class Teacher